File photo of Ross Taylor© AFP

-Taylor played for Royal Challengers Bangalore from 2008 to 2010 and then was with RR in 2011.
-He went on to represent Delhi Capitals, then known as the Delhi Daredevils, as well as the now defunct Pune Warriors India.
+Talking about his IPL career, Taylor played for Royal Challengers Bangalore from 2008 to 2010 before joining Rajasthan Royals in 2011.
+He went on to represent Delhi Daredevils as well as the now defunct Pune Warriors India.

 Topics mentioned in this article